Vermont: Climate change

-Climate change in Vermont encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of Vermont.
+Climate change in Vermont encompasses the effects of climate change, attributed to anthropogenic increases in atmospheric carbon dioxide.

 The state is already seeing effects of climate change that affect its ecosystems, economy and public health.
-According to the Vermont state government, rainfall has significantly increased in the last 50 years, storms and flooding have increased, and winters have become warmer and shorter.
-These changes have led to significant impacts on both the winter tourism industry, and a decline in critical agricultural and woodland industries like maple sugaring.
+According to the state government, rainfall has significantly increased in the last 50 years, storms and flooding have increased, and winters have become warmer and shorter.
+These changes have affected the winter tourism industry, and caused a decline in critical agricultural and woodland industries like maple sugaring.

 The state openly acknowledges and is developing programs that respond to global warming.
-Vermont was one of the first states in the United States to adopt greenhouse gas emissions goals in 2006.
+Vermont was one of the first states in the United States to adopt greenhouse gas emissions goals, in 2006.

 Geology

 There are five distinct physiographic regions of Vermont.
 Categorized by geological and physical attributes, they are the Northeastern Highlands, the Green Mountains, the Taconic Mountains, the Champlain Lowlands, and the Vermont Piedmont.

 About 500 million years ago, Vermont was part of Laurentia and located in the tropics.
 The central and southern Green Mountain range include the oldest rocks in Vermont, formed about one billion years ago during the first mountain building period (or orogeny).
 Subsequently, about 400 million years ago, the second mountain building period created Green Mountain peaks that were 15000–20000 ft tall, three to four times their current height and comparable to the Himalayas.
 The geological pressures that created those peaks remain evident as the Champlain Thrust, running north–south to the west of the mountains (now the eastern shore of Lake Champlain).
 It is an example of geological fault thrusting where bedrock is pushed over the newer rock formation.

 As a result of tectonic formation, Vermont east of the Green Mountains tends to be formed from rocks produced in the Silurian and Devonian periods, and western Vermont mainly from the older Pre-Cambrian and Cambrian material.
 Several large deposits within the state contain granite.
-The remains of the Chazy Formation can be observed in Isle La Motte.
-It was one of the first tropical reefs.
+The remains of the Chazy Formation can be observed in Isle La Motte which was one of the first tropical reefs.
 It is the site of the limestone Fisk Quarry, which contains a collection of ancient marine fossils, such as stromatoporoids, that date to 200 million years ago.
 At one point, Vermont is believed to have been connected to Africa (Pangaea); the fossils found and the rock formations found on the coasts in both Africa and America are evidence affirming the Pangaea theory.

 In the past four centuries, Vermont has experienced a few earthquakes, rarely centered under the state.
 The highest ranked, in 1952, had a Richter magnitude scale 6.0 and was based in Canada.